 - Safely transport shipments.

-You should, and are often required to, inspect your vehicle before and during each trip.
+Inspect your vehicle before and during each trip.
 Law enforcement officers may stop and inspect your vehicle.
-They may check shipping papers and your driver license for a HazMat endorsement.
+When stopped, they may check your shipping papers, vehicle placards, and the hazardous materials endorsement on your driver license, and your knowledge of hazardous materials.

-- Sends the products from one place to another by truck, railroad, ship, or airplane.
+- Sends products from one place to another by truck, rail, vessel, or airplane.

-Uses the hazardous materials regulations to decide the product’s:
+- Uses the hazardous materials regulations to determine the product’s:

 - Takes the shipment from the shipper to its destination.

-- Before transporting, checks that the shipper correctly named, labeled, and marked the shipment.
+- Prior to transportation, checks that the shipper correctly described, marked, labeled, and otherwise prepared the shipment for transportation.

 - Refuses improper shipments.

-- Reports collisions and incidents involving hazardous materials or wastes to the proper government agency.
+- Reports accidents and incidents involving hazardous materials to the proper government agency.

-- Makes sure the shipper has identified, marked, and labeled the product correctly.
+- Makes sure the shipper has identified, marked, and labeled the hazardous materials properly.

 - Safely transports the shipment without delay.